-While we have increasingly stronger algorithms and Artificial Intelligence (AI ) is recognized as a transformative technology, we still see cases of ML projects failing because of preventable, well-known, and easily understood mistakes.
+While we have increasingly stronger algorithms and Artifical Intelligence (AI )is recognised as a transformative technology, we still see cases of ML projects failing because of preventable, well-known and easily understood mistakes.
 In this blog post, we will revisit a classic review paper by John Elder from 2005, “Top 10 Data Mining Mistakes”, and see how even now, 15 years later, one might fail in the same but avoidable manner.

-Mistake 8: Answer every inquiry.
-In close association with the above, one model cannot answer every question; no model has been optimized for such a universal criterion.
-It is easy for some to believe a single high-performing model is a panacea to all business problems.
+Mistake 8: Answer every enquiry.
+In close association with the above, one model cannot answer every question; no model has been optimised for such a universal criterion.
+It is easy for some to believe a single high-performing model is a panacea to all business-problems.
 Different criteria address different aspects of the same problem.
 Predicting high blood pressure does not predict cardiovascular diseases in the same population (it can though suggest an interesting hierarchical structure).
 Answer one question and answer it well; not all models are made for transfer learning.

 Mistake 9: Sample casually.
 Huff’s classic 1954 book “How to Lie with Statistics” starts its first chapter with the title “The sample with Build-in Bias”.
 Do we want to lie with statistics?
 We don’t need to misplace a decimal point or change a 9 to a 1, we just need to sample a population that fits our story.
 Sampling bias is probably the single most common reason for a well-crafted ML model to output misleading results.
 Our samples need to be representative and accurate.
 We need to understand our sample creation process and the unintentional favouritism it might reflect.

-To conclude, it is easy to be lulled into a false sense of security about an ML model’s successful application.
+To conclude, it is easy to be lulled into a false sense of security about a ML model’s successful application.
 This has been the case in the past and this often remains true now.
-If you like to have an informed and experienced approach to your analysis, please connect with me here.
+If you like to have an informed and experienced approach to your analysis, please contact us.